 An earlier version of this story was published on October 2.

-Nations that recently
+Nations that have

 United Arab Emirates